cosmos/cosmos-sdk/rust/DESIGN.md

 issues:
 * it's harder to refer to a handler in the same compilation unit
 * people will probably update binaries without updating the handler ID, so we may need a separate "native" migration path

+**Proposed approach:**
+* handler IDs follow the format: `<vm>:<package_id>:<handler_id>`
+* for true VM handlers, `package_id` is the hash of the code
+* for native handlers, `package_id` is either:
+    * the git hash of the repository at build time (this can be injected with a Rust macro) + the hash of any build-time config data,
+    * or for golang, some version or hash derived from https://pkg.go.dev/runtime/debug#BuildInfo
+* the above would apply for native handlers whether or not they are loaded dynamically or compiled into the binary and would use whatever is the canonical source code for the handler
+* when we need to use some other source code for the native handler (such as an alternative Rust version of a Go handler), there should be some "replace" directive mechanism in the native VM to redirect the handler ID to a different implementation

 ## Encoding